beatsageo/Top_n/README.md

 FILE must be an audio file belonging to a list, to be specified later (and likely expanded over time as development resources are available).

-Exit Status

-0	if OK,

-1	if there are errors in the CNN, output may be unreliable,

-2	if there are errors in the CNN, no data is output,

-3	if some audio clip not found or read, results likely incomplete,

-4	if there are command errors (ie invalid command line arguments)

 ### EXAMPLES